AaltoSciComp/science-build-rules/README.md

 ## Quick installation

-Quick installation can be done by running the following commands:
+Installation can be done by running the following commands

 ### 1. Install the python package